mobizt/Firebase-ESP8266/README.md

 This library allows you to backup and restore database at the definded path.

-The backup file will store in SD card.
+The backup file will store in SD card or Flash memory (SPIFFS).

 Due to SD library used, only 8.3 DOS format file name was support.